RealityBending/RealityBending.github.io/content/authors/AnShu-Te/_index.md

 ---

 An Shu graduated from University of Singapore with a Bachelor of Arts (Honours) in Psychology with First Class Honours in 2019.
-Her research interests lie in Clinical Psychology, particulary with regards to dysfunctions in emotion regulatory and cognitive control processes in children.
+Her research interests lie in Clinical Psychology, particularly with regards to dysfunctions in emotion regulatory and cognitive control processes in children.
 She also has a keen interest in studying specific disorders such as Post-Traumatic Stress Disorder, Eating Disorders and Personality Disorders.